LoQIStar/ML-Challenge-BenA-submission/part2/part2-submissions-hyperparameter-report.md

 ## CNN Architecture and Automated Tuning Implementation

 ### Overview
 This report details my implementation of an automated hyperparameter optimization system for a Convolutional Neural Network (CNN) architecture using the Tiny ImageNet dataset.
-I employed a systematic approach to architecture design, hyperparameter tuning, and model evaluation to achieve optimal performance.
+I used a systematic approach to architecture design, hyperparameter tuning, and model evaluation to achieve optimal performance.

 ### CNN Architecture Design
 The implemented CNN architecture balances model capacity with computational efficiency.
 My base architecture consists of a modular design with the following components: